OctopusDeploy/docs/docs/packaging-applications/octo.exe.md

 ---
 title: Create Packages with Octo.exe
-description: Using the octo.exe command line tool to create packages for deployment.
+description: Using the Octo.exe command line tool to create packages for deployment.
 position: 20
 ---

 **Octo.exe** is a command line tool that interacts with the [Octopus Deploy REST API](/docs/api-and-integration/api/index.md) and includes a `pack` command to create packages either as [Zip](#create-zip-packages) or [NuGet](#create-nuget-packages) packages for deployment with Octopus.
-You can learn more about NuGet and NuGet packages on the [official NuGet website](http://docs.nuget.org/docs/start-here/overview).
+You can learn more about NuGet on the [official NuGet website](http://docs.nuget.org/docs/start-here/overview).

 ## Installation